codetricity/theta-client-mode/README.md

 Use Digest Authentication.

-Your THETA V and your workstation must be connected to the same WiFi router.
+Your THETA V and your workstation must be connected to the same WiFi router or Ethernet switch/hub.
 You can also connect your THETA to the Wi-Fi of your laptop or workstation if you share the Wi-Fi connection.
 The THETA V WiFi LED should be solid green, not blue.
+If you are assigning the THETA an IP address with DHCP, people have reported success with both the internal router DHCP (such as an inexpensive D-Link home router) or a DHCP server running on a Linux server/workstation.

 ## Find IP Address